 Kara Stark McGrew is a graduate of Sparta High School.
 Kara began riding at the age of nine and has been professionally involved with horses since graduation from Stephens College in Columbia, Mo.
 While at Stephens she earned a B.S. in Equestrian Science and a B.A. in Business Administration.
 Kara, owner of KSM Equestrian Enterprises, manages, instructs, and trains; she and her clients attend various competitions and clinics suited to their goals and interests.
 Kara is also the founder and director of the Helping Horseshoe Therapeutic Riding Club, a registered 501.c.3 non-profit organization which offers a variety of Equine Assisted Activities to individuals with special needs.
 The Helping Horseshoe also hosts the challenged riders division at the Sussex County Farm and Horse Show.
 Kara is a specialist in Equine Experiential Learning and is currently enrolled in an Experiential trainer certification program.
 Upon completion in December 2019 Kara will be a certified Canfield Certified Success Principles life coach/trainer.
 Kara is an active member of the HRH of NJ, the state organization for therapeutic riding programs.
 For the HRH Kara managed the state horse show which is also hosts the area 3 Special Olympic show for 14 years.
 Kara holds her coaches certification for Special Olympics in Equestrian.
 Kara is a member of the Professional Association of Therapeutic Horsemanship.
 She is a PATH, inc certified Advanced Instructor and Mentor for therapeutic riding.
 Kara was also a presenter at the 2017 Path region 2 conference.
 An active member of Arabian Horse Society of N.J. since 1992, Kara has held many offices including the president position.
 Kara has been a licensed official for the United States Equestrian Federation since 1994 and officiates at approximately 30 shows a year in a variety of disciplines.
 Kara resides in Stillwater with her husband and a variety of horses, dogs and cats.

-We will be breaking ground on Earth Day for our "Forget Me Not Orchard" where each tree will be dedicated to family members who have lost their battle to addiction or those who we have lost suddenly.
+We will be planting 200 trees, each tree dedicated to family members who have lost their battle to addiction or those who we have lost suddenly.
 Sponsor a Tree Here!